auth0/docs/articles/quickstart/spa/flutter/01-login.md

 ## Getting started

-This quickstart assumes you already have a <a href="https://flutter.dev/" target="_blank">Flutter</a> application up and running.
-If not, check out the <a href="https://docs.flutter.dev/get-started/install" target="_blank">Flutter "getting started" guides</a> to get started with a simple app.
+This quickstart assumes you already have a <a href="https://flutter.dev/" target="_blank" rel="noreferrer">Flutter</a> application up and running.
+If not, check out the <a href="https://docs.flutter.dev/get-started/install" target="_blank" rel="noreferrer">Flutter "getting started" guides</a> to get started with a simple app.

-You should also be familiar with the <a href="https://docs.flutter.dev/reference/flutter-cli" target="_blank">Flutter command line tool</a>.
+You should also be familiar with the <a href="https://docs.flutter.dev/reference/flutter-cli" target="_blank" rel="noreferrer">Flutter command line tool</a>.

 <%= include('../_includes/_getting_started', { library: 'Flutter', callback: 'http://localhost:3000', returnTo: 'http://localhost:3000', webOriginUrl: 'http://localhost:3000', showLogoutInfo: true, showWebOriginInfo: true, new_js_sdk: true, show_install_info: false }) %>